 More about this squadron

-Based at RAF Brize Norton, 2624 (County of Oxford) Squadron is one of the six RAF Reserves units with a Force Protection role, and supports 4 Force Protection Wing.
-Recently re-formed after a dozen years of disbandment, the unit will consist chiefly of RAF Regiment gunners trained in infantry skills, but it also has a limited number of vacancies for personnel in support duties.
+Based at RAF Brize Norton, 2624 (County of Oxford) Squadron is one of six RAF Reserves units with a Force Protection role, and supports 4 Force Protection Wing.
+Re-formed in 2013 after a dozen years of disbandment, the unit consists chiefly of RAF Regiment Gunners trained in infantry skills, but it also has a limited number of vacancies for personnel in support duties.

 Roles and specialist skills

-Gunners are required to master a range of skills, including infantry tactics, covert observation, target acquisition and close combat.
-Gunners also receive specialist weapons training, and become expert at handling everything from a bayonet to an anti-tank missile.
-The RAF Regiment needs to operate 24 hours a day, in any weather, so our Gunners become skilled in the use of the latest night-vision aids and other surveillance equipment.
+The Regiment is the ground fighting force of the RAF and our Gunners are required to master a range of skills, including infantry tactics, observation, target acquisition and close combat.
+Gunners also receive specialist weapons training, and become expert at handling the bayonet, pistol, rifle, machine gun and grenades.
+The RAF Regiment needs to operate 24 hours a day, in any weather, so Gunners become skilled in the use of the latest night-vision aids and other surveillance equipment.

-The progressively challenging training begins with general service knowledge and basic foot drill, before moving onto weapons and tactics, signals, first-aid and off-road driving.
-Combat training is physically and mentally demanding and can take place anywhere in the world, from the jungle to the Arctic.
+The progressively challenging training begins with general service knowledge and basic foot drill, before moving on to weapons and tactics, signals and first-aid.
+Combat training is physically and mentally demanding and can take place anywhere in the world, from the UK to the Arctic.
 Gunners need to be fit, active and prepared to endure difficult and demanding situations.

-For reasons of combat effectiveness, women cannot be accepted for this role.
+For reasons of combat effectiveness, women cannot currently be accepted for this role.

-The squadron was formed in 1982 as a Field Squadron tasked with providing ground defence for RAF Brize Norton, and has since changed roles several times.
+The squadron was formed in 1982 as an RAF Regiment Field Squadron tasked with providing ground defence for RAF Brize Norton, and has since changed roles several times.
 During the 1980s it was reassigned to support the Harrier Force in Germany, though in 1992 it reverted to its original task at the end of the Cold War.
-In 1998, it unit became a Role Support Squadron and was tasked to support the Air Refuelling Force based at RAF Brize Norton and RAF Lyneham.
+In 1998, the unit became a Role Support Squadron and was tasked to support the Air Refuelling Force based at RAF Brize Norton and RAF Lyneham.
 In 1999, it became an Operations Support Squadron, providing trained Force Protection personnel.